-Last week, I wrote about the dangers of ,” material possessions that can enslave you.
+Last week, I wrote about the dangers of getting caught up in “things,” material possessions that can enslave you.
 With arguably the most commercialized holiday just around the corner, I encourage you to take the focus off of expensive gifts and place it on what is truly important.

 In this case, it is remembering why we celebrate Christmas in the first place: the birth of our Lord and Savior and the beginning of the faith we now practice and dedicate our lives to.
 Think about how big that is.
 How important.